Why American Cannabis Investors Are Paying Attention to Israel

 So while seventy thousand patients is a relatively small number, the drugs being produced will make Israel competitive on the global stage when the legalization of medical marijuana goes global.

-3. The process to legalize cannabis exports has began
+3. The process to legalize cannabis exports has begun

 And lastly, Israel’s political class has already started making moves to see the export of cannabis legalized within the next two years.
 While the country’s local market expands, as seen above with the growth of medical marijuana patients, Israel is also positioning itself to be an exporter of medical marijuana products to the rest of the world.